 Vault toilets, no potable water

-Fishing and non-motorized boating in Ward Lake.
-Three miles to Florence Lake with boat ramp, store, and water taxi; short drive to Edison Lake and to Mono Hot Springs, trails to John Muir Wilderness, connecting to John Muir Trail; trail to Muir Trail Ranch with lodging and hot springs.
+Enjoy relaxing fishing and non-motorized boating at Ward Lake.
+Drive three miles to Florence Lake to a boat ramp, store, and water taxi.
+Make the short hop to Lake Edison and to Mono Hot Springs.
+Set out on trails into John Muir Wilderness.
+Find trails connecting to John Muir Trail.
+Reserve a night or two at rustic Muir Trail Ranch with lodging and hot springs.

 Campgrounds without Potable Water